LIKO-12

 LIKO-12 games are coded in Lua 5.1, so it's probably a good idea to learn it.
 A tutorial is available on Lua website (note that it is a tutorial for Lua 5.0, but it should not matter much).

-available commands.
-You can get help for a specific command by typing
+You can also type programs in the terminal to get a list of available available commands.
+You can get help for a specific command by typing <command> -? (for example, export -?).

 More guides are being worked on.